 We know from further studies that how visually appealing we perceive something, plays a major part in how much we like that thing.
 In the case of your business, if a client (literally) likes what they see on paper, they’re more likely to like your business as well.

-Not only does your company letterhead show who you are to identify your brand; it should also be used for all official documentation.
+Not only does your company letterhead show who you are to identify your brand; but it should also be used for all official documentation.
 It reinforces your brand’s authority and gives the remainder of the letter credibility.
 Additionally, consistent branding helps build up a base from which you can develop brand familiarity with the Mere- Exposure Effect.
 (Repetition, repetition, repetition).

 If a well-designed letterhead is the dress on your goat, then a matching envelope is the ribbon around its neck.
 On almost every occasion, an envelope is the first piece of material that a client will tangibly receive from you.
 They are unavoidably the first thing that about your business that people take notice of.